-Welcome to the website of freelance writer, editor and researcher John Garth, award-winning author of Tolkien and the Great War and public speaker.
+Welcome to my website.
+I am a freelance writer, editor and researcher, the author of the award-winning Tolkien and the Great War, and a blogger and public speaker.
 Here you will find:

 2–9 August 2014: I teach a week’s course on Tolkien and Oxford with Dr Maria Artamonova for the Oxford University Summer School for Adults, focusing on his backgrounds as a war writer and academic.

 20 February 2014: Le Monde reviews ‘le passionant essai Tolkien et la Grande Guerre’ in a (subscription-only) piece on the literary impact of the war.

 February 2014: Blog posts: Sam Gamgee and Tolkien’s batmen (now also in Portuguese) and The Tolkien brothers of Bumble Dell.

 — The J.R.R.
 Tolkien Encyclopedia: Scholarship and Critical Assessmentnow in paperback and ebook.
 Includes several contributions by me.